 - Season potato nests with the seasoned salt.

 - Cook in batches until all potatoes are finished.

 - Remove from oil, allow to drain on a paper towel.

 - You can keep the potatoes warm in an oven at 250° while you cook the shrimp.

-- At this point make the béarnaise sauce as listed in the recipe below.
+- At this point make the béarnaise sauce.

 - In a bowl you can heat (glass or metal) whisk together 2 egg yolks and 1/2 teaspoon water.
 Whisk until it is good and frothy. (about 30 seconds)

 - Heat a pan of water that has an opening that is smaller than the bowl you have the egg yolks are in.

 - Once water is boiling, set bowl carefully over opening and continue to whisk for 30 seconds.
 Then remove bowl from pan.
 Turn off heat on stovetop.
 (You are now done with this pan.)

 - Your egg yolks will now be slightly thickened.